Alabama delays March 31 GOP Senate runoff to July 14 - KVIA

 Alabama delays March 31 GOP Senate runoff to July 14

 MONTGOMERY, Ala.
-(AP) — Alabama is postponing its Republican primary runoff between former U.S. Sen. Jeff Sessions and a rival because of the coronavirus, the governor announced Wednesday.
+(AP) — Alabama is postponing a closely watched Republican primary runoff between former U.S. Sen. Jeff Sessions and a formidable rival because of the coronavirus, the governor announced Wednesday.

-The runoff between Sessions and former Auburn University football coach Tommy Tuberville will now be held on July 14, Ivey said.
+The Senate runoff between Sessions and former football coach Tommy Tuberville will now be held on July 14 instead of on March 31, Alabama Gov. Kay Ivey said.
 The winner of the GOP runoff will face Democratic Sen. Doug Jones in November.
 The delay also affects primary runoffs for state and local races.

 Five other states also have postponed their primaries because of the coronavirus pandemic: Georgia, Kentucky, Louisiana, Maryland and Ohio.
 In announcing the decision, Ivey noted the White House recommendation that people avoid gatherings of 10 or more people.